formalyne/OOP/README.md

-# This reposictory contains 4 OOP
+# This reposictory contains all course tasks